Driving Big Bend: Ross Maxwell Scenic Drive

 6. Castolon Historic District

-Home to historic adobe buildings and a seasonal visitor center, Castolon offers a glimpse into Big Bend’s human history.
-Interpretive signs share stories of ranching, border life, and early settlement in the area.
+Home to historic adobe buildings and a seasonal visitor center, Castolon offers a glimpse into Big Bend’s history.

 7. Santa Elena Canyon